boopdotpng/twitch-menubar/README.md

 - cool onboarding process (this might be tough)

 ## disclaimer
-I know nothing about macOS application and I don't know much Swift.
+I know nothing about macOS application development and I don't know much Swift.
 It's a weird language to be honest.
 The documentation isn't great.
 Beyond using LLMs to figure out how to do stuff, there isn't much hope.
 I don't know how to make pretty UIs in Swift.
 Probably a skill issue.
+There might be weird practices in here, sorry.
+But it works!